BrunoChiconato/airflow-project/README.md

    3. Click **"Connect database"**.
 The connection must be successful before continuing to the Metabase interface.

    4. After the connection is established, you will be directed to the Metabase dashboard panel.
 From here, you can explore your data and build custom dashboards using your own metrics and visualizations.

+### Troubleshooting

+* Make sure no other services are listening on the ports defined in `docker-compose.yml` (e.g., 8080, 5432, 9000).
+* If you run into memory issues, increase Docker’s RAM allocation to ≥ 8 GB.
+* On non-Linux hosts, adjustments to volume mounts or networking settings may be required.